 Your mower turns over, but it just won’t start.
 Or, your mower does start, but it’s running sluggish.
 Both of these problems may occur when the engine isn’t getting a sufficient amount of fuel.

-A Spartan lawn mower isn’t getting gas when the gas is old, fuel filter is plugged, fuel lines are clogged, fuel pump is faulty, carburetor is dirty or fuel cap is bad.
+A Spartan lawn mower isn’t getting gas when the gas is old, the fuel filter is plugged, the fuel lines are clogged, the fuel pump is faulty, the carburetor is dirty or the fuel cap is bad.

 Work on your fuel system in a well-ventilated area.
 Gas fumes are harmful.
-Follow all safety precautions outline in the mowers operators manual.
+Follow all safety precautions outlined in the mowers operator’s manual.

 Reasons Why Your Spartan Lawn Mower Is Not Getting Fuel

 It’s important to always use fresh fuel.
 Spartan lawn mowers require an unleaded gas with a minimum octane rating of 87 and a maximum ethanol content of 10%.
-Avoid using gas with a higher ethanol content.
+Avoid using gas with higher ethanol contents.

-Ethanol, added to most gasolines, attracts moisture from the air to the fuel system.
+Ethanol, added to most types of gasoline, attracts moisture from the air to the fuel system.
 This can cause premature corrosion of the fuel system components and leave behind a varnish that can restrict the fuel supply.

-It’s best to choose an ethanol-free gas or gas with a low ethanol content.
+It’s best to choose an ethanol-free gas or gas with low ethanol contents.
 Consume the gas within 30 days for best results.
 Use a fuel additive to keep fuel stable a little longer when you have more gas than you can consume within 30 days.